 What is Net Collection Rate?

 Since net collection rate is directly tied to a practice’s revenue stream, it’s one of the most important performance metrics to monitor.
-Typically calculated on a quarterly basis, the rate represents a snapshot of financial health and efficiency.
+Typically calculated quarterly, the rate represents a snapshot of financial health and efficiency.
 A low net collection rate should be treated as an urgent priority because it indicates that the practice has a persistent problem when it comes to gathering revenue, which could indicate an organizational inefficiency or an issue with patient relations and communication.

-But practices must do more than just check the net collection rate once per quarter and circulate the information to the organization’s higher-ups.
-They need to monitor the rate regularly and evaluate it over a period of time to identify fluctuations and then investigate where and why any problematic changes take place.
+Understanding your net collection rate is critical to gain a clear view of your medical practice’s overall revenue cycle.
+Still, your medical practice must do more than just check the net collection rate once per quarter and circulate the information to your organization’s higher-ups.
+You need to monitor the rate regularly and evaluate it over a period of time to identify fluctuations and then investigate where and why any problematic changes take place.

-It starts with understanding how to assess your net collection rate, which involves several important steps:
+Optimizing your net collection rate starts with understanding how to assess your net collection rate.
+Calculating net collection rate involves several important steps:

 - Identify the time period that you want to monitor (e.g., 90 or 120 days).
 Assess data from an earlier period in which the majority of claims would be closed and cleared; ~6 months back is advisable.